Bridalveil Fall

 The Gates of the Valley are on Northside Drive, west of Bridalveil Fall.
 Look for the red balloon on the trail map.

 From Northside Drive: This is similar to the view from Southside Drive, except that (no, really!) it's a little farther north, on the opposite side of the Merced River.
-The pullout here is on the bank of the Merced (look for the green ballon on the trail map), so you can fit the river into your photos if you're so inclined.
+The pullout here is on the bank of the Merced (look for the green balloon on the trail map), so you can fit the river into your photos if you're so inclined.

-Recommended Bridalveil Fall Vista Points
+Bridalveil Fall Vista Points